getify/You-Dont-Know-JS/get-started/ch1.md

 ### It's Not Always JS

-Using the console/REPL (Read-Evaluate-Print-Loop) in your browser's Developer Tools feels like a pretty straightforward JS environment at first glance.
+Using the console/REPL (Read-Evaluate-Print-Loop) in your browser's Developer Tools (or Node) feels like a pretty straightforward JS environment at first glance.
 But it's not, really.

 Developer Tools are... tools for developers.
 Their primary purpose is to make life easier for developers.
 They prioritize DX (Developer Experience).
 It is *not* a goal of such tools to accurately and purely reflect all nuances of strict-spec JS behavior.
 As such, there's many quirks that may act as "gotchas" if you're treating the console as a *pure* JS environment.